oakmac/atom-parinfer/README.md

 ## Known Limitations

 This extension uses a trick for performance reasons that may act oddly in certain circumstances.
-It assumes that an open paren - ie: `(` - on the first character of a line is the start of a new expression and tells the Parinfer algorithm to start analyzing from there until the next line that starts with a `(`.
+It assumes that an open paren followed by a "word" character - ie: regex `^\(\w` - at the start of a line is the start of a new expression and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
 In 99% of cases, this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances (hat-tip to [Shaun] for pointing out the multi-line string case).
 This is tracked at [Issue #9]; please add to that if you experience problems.

 atom-parinfer keeps a small [LRU cache] of Indent Mode and Paren Mode results for performance reasons.
 The size of the cache is small and unlikely to cause